Subscribe

 Biased towards more impact

-Products A, B, and C are each examples of “takes more time, but generates more impact.”
-The rubric prefers more impact in every case.
+Products A and B are examples of “takes more time, but generates more impact.”
+The rubric prefers more impact, even compared to “quick wins.”
 This is a good bias, especially since impact in reality is often less than we had hoped.

 Still correctly ordered if we mis-judged